jbesomi/texthero/PURPOSE.md

 1. ** Offer an efficient tool to deal with text-based datasets (The texthero python package).
 Texthero is mainly a teaching tool and therefore easy to use and understand, but at the same time quite efficient and should be able to handle large quantities of data.

-2. ** Provide a sustain to newcomers in the NLP word to efficiently learn all the main core topics (tf-idf, text cleaning, regular expression, etc).
+2. ** Provide a sustain to newcomers in the NLP world to efficiently learn all the main core topics (tf-idf, text cleaning, regular expression, etc).
 As there are many other tutorials, the main approach is to redirect users to valuable resources and explain better any missing point.
 This part is done mainly through the *tutorials* on texthero.org.

 ### Channels